 Note: This module provides custom expansions of some sklearn classes and functions which are necessary to fit the purposes for the desired functionalities of the MLR module.
 As long-term goal we would like to include these functionalities to the sklearn package since we believe these additions might be helpful for everyone.
 This module serves as interim solution.
-To ensure that all features are properly working this module is also covered by tests, which will also be expanded in the future.
+To ensure that all features are properly working this module is also covered by extensive tests.